ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 Key Attestation:
-: Evidence containing properties of the environment(s) in which the private keys are stored.
-For example, a Relying Party may want to know whether a private key is stored in a hardware security module and cannot be exported in unencrypted fashion.
+: Evidence containing properties of the environment(s) in which the private keys are generated and stored.
+For example, a Relying Party may want to know whether a private key is stored in a hardware security module and cannot be exported in cleartext.

 Key Attestation Key (KAK):
 : An AK used specifically for signing KATs.
 In some systems only a